coral-fan/coral-monorepo/workspaces/contracts/README.md

 - Are you deploying to `mainnet`?
 Did you update the Chainlink pricefeed address?

-- Run `npx hardhat create-and-deploy --project "<PROJECT_NAME>" --network <NETWORK_NAME>` to trigger the hardhat task that uploads metadata, deploys and verifies the contract.
+- Run `npx hardhat create-and-deploy --project <PROJECT_NAME> --network <NETWORK_NAME>` to trigger the hardhat task that uploads metadata, deploys and verifies the contract.

 - Note: For testnet, set `NETWORK_NAME` to `fuji`; To deploy to mainnet, set `NETWORK_NAME` to `mainnet`

 ## Update Firestore DB

-- From `coral-monorepo` run `yarn app run-script scripts/collection/add.ts '<PROJECT_NAME>'`
+- From `coral-monorepo` run `yarn app run-script scripts/collection/add.ts <PROJECT_NAME>`

 ## Run Airdrop Script (if applicable)